 Girls may choose to work on their Gold Award by either using the Go Gold Online submission or a paper submission.

-We advise all girls to work on their answers with their Girl Scout Advisor before submitting your Proposal and Final Report.
+We strongly recommend all girls work on their answers with their Girl Scout Advisor before submitting your Proposal and Final Report.

 Final Report Online Submissions:

 Final Report Paper Submissions: